malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 *This talk was given in a panel organised by [Declaration of Research Assessment (DORA)](https://sfdora.org/): Addressing Roadblocks in Research Assessment Reform.
 Slides are available on [Zenodo](https://zenodo.org/record/4013300) and can be cited as "Sharan, Malvika.
 (2020, September).
 Challenges in Assessing Contributions to Reproducible Research and Open Science.
 Zenodo. http://doi.org/10.5281/zenodo.4013300"*

 Reproducibility is when the same steps are applied to the same data set, they always produce the same result.
-Reproducibility along with transparent reporting, provide a good indicator of quality research.
+Reproducibility along with transparent reporting provide a good indicator of quality research.

 This might be a simple definition, yet it offers us a promising way to assess quality of a research work that requires multiple and often complex decision-making processes.
 Starting from selection of a project idea, planning, data collection, processing, analysis, publishing, archiving and ultimately by ensuring that others can build upon our work, it promotes collaboration over competition.